ALL FIELDS REQUIRED*

 But, this power is not unlimited.
 It is illegal to fire an at-will employee for one of the following reasons:

-The Law Office of Omid Nosrati has practiced employment law for years.
+Nosratilaw, A Professional Law Corporation has practiced employment law for years.
 Our attorneys understand what laws protect Los Angeles workers, and know how to handle these cases with care.
 Our main goal is to help wronged employees understand their rights, stand up against discrimination or illegal business practices, and get the reimbursement they deserve for their troubles.
 We do this with exceptional client communication, personalized legal services, and effective advocating.

 You might suspect wrongful termination if you did nothing wrong, if your employer has broken a contract with you, if the termination came after you reported your employer for workplace safety violations, or if you have reason to believe your employer let you go because of your race, gender, sexual orientation, religion, age, disability, or other protected class.
 As soon as you think you have suffered a wrongful termination, consulting with an experienced employment attorney in Los Angeles can help you protect your legal rights.
 You can confide in our firm during a confidential and complimentary consultation.
 There are zero up-front costs, and no fees at all unless we get you compensation.